-Friedrich Will, a single man, his wife Anna, and daughter Anna (age 5) arrived from Lübeck at the port of Oranienbaum on 29 August 1766 aboard a ship under the command of Skipper Johann Skott.
+Friedrich Will, a farmer, his wife Anna, and daughter Anna (age 5) arrived from Lübeck at the port of Oranienbaum on 29 August 1766 aboard a ship under the command of Skipper John Scott.

 The Oranienbaum passenger list records that Friedrich Will was a farmer while the 1767 census records that he was a potter (Töpfer).

 The 1767 census records that Friedrich Will came from the German village of Eket [?] in the Friedburg region.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Kf30.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 2 (Göttingen: Göttinger Arbeitskreis, 2001): 394.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #3689.